youyanggu/covid19_projections/index.md

 title: COVID-19 Projections Using Machine Learning
 permalink: /
 ---
-## Announcement: We made our last daily update on March 7, 2021.
-Read more [here](https://youyanggu.com/blog/one-year-later).
+## Announcement: We made our last daily update on March 7, 2021 ([blog post](https://youyanggu.com/blog/one-year-later)).
+To learn more about Youyang's current work on Covid inequality, [click here](https://youyanggu.com/blog/highlighting-inequality).

 We present a new, simple nowcasting model that estimates true infections in the US.
 We have estimates for all US states and all 3,000+ US counties.
-For our projections for the upcoming months, see our [**Path to Normality**](/path-to-herd-immunity) page.
+For vaccination projections in early 2021, see our [Path to Normality](/path-to-herd-immunity) page.
+Visit our [About](/about) page to learn more about the different models.

 ### For our historical maps, including county-level views, visit the [Maps](/maps-infections) page.